Vets-Who-Code/windows-dev-guide/README.md

 This extension will also allow you to launch VS Code right from your WSL terminal by using the `code` command.

-If I was inside the root directory of my repository, I would use `code .` to launch the entire directory inside VS Code.
+If I were inside the root directory of my repository, I would use `code .` to launch the entire directory inside VS Code.

 ```sh
 cd my-project